Ignacio0407/Lunar-Lander-v3/Continuous_environment/README.md

-# Double Deep Q-Network (DQN) for Car Racing Environment
+# Double Deep Q-Network (DDQN) for Car Racing Environment

 This project trains a Deep Q-Network (DQN) using PyTorch to solve the Car Racing environment from Gymnasium.
 The agent learns to navigate complex tracks while maintaining optimal speed and avoiding collisions.